Configurations

 PartitionName=htc

-AllowGroups=ALL AllowAccounts=ALL AllowQos=ALL
+AllowGroups=ALL AllowAccounts=ALL AllowQos=normal

 AllocNodes=ALL Default=YES QoS=N/A

-DefaultTime=NONE DisableRootJobs=YES ExclusiveUser=NO GraceTime=0 Hidden=NO
+DefaultTime=NONE DisableRootJobs=YES ExclusiveUser=NO ExclusiveTopo=NO GraceTime=0 Hidden=NO

-MaxNodes=1 MaxTime=UNLIMITED MinNodes=0 LLN=YES MaxCPUsPerNode=UNLIMITED
+MaxNodes=1 MaxTime=UNLIMITED MinNodes=0 LLN=YES MaxCPUsPerNode=UNLIMITED MaxCPUsPerSocket=UNLIMITED

 NodeSets=htc